 We are a fabless semiconductor company that designs, develops and markets Very Fast static random access memories, or SRAMs, primarily for the networking and telecommunications markets.
 We are subject to the highly cyclical nature of the semiconductor industry, which has experienced significant fluctuations, often in connection with fluctuations in demand for the products in which semiconductor devices are used.
 Beginning in fiscal 2001, the networking and telecommunications markets experienced an extended period of severe contraction, during which our operating results sharply declined.
 Between fiscal 2004 and fiscal 2006, demand for networking and telecommunications equipment recovered.
 During the first three quarters of fiscal 2007, demand for such equipment accelerated and, as a result, our operating results improved.
 In the fourth quarter of fiscal 2007 and the first quarter of fiscal 2008, revenues again declined due, in part, to the implementation of a "lean manufacturing" program by our largest customer, Cisco Systems.
-Purchases by Cisco Systems' consignment warehouses and contract manufacturers increased in the four quarters ended June 30, 2008 compared to the two prior quarters and then declined again in the three quarters ended March 31, 2009, followed by an improvement in the quarter ended June 30, 2009.
-We expect that future direct and indirect sales to Cisco Systems will continue to fluctuate significantly on a quarterly basis.
-The worldwide credit crisis and the resulting economic impact on the end markets we serve adversely impacted our financial results for the three quarters ended June 30, 2009, and we expect that such fluctuations may significantly affect our operating results in future periods.
+Our revenues have been substantially impacted by the fluctuations in sales to Cisco Systems, and we expect that future direct and indirect sales to Cisco Systems will continue to fluctuate significantly on a quarterly basis.
+The worldwide credit crisis and the resulting economic impact on the end markets we serve adversely impacted our financial results during the five quarters ended December 31, 2009, and we expect that these factors may significantly affect our operating results in future periods.
 However, with no debt, substantial liquidity and anticipated positive cash flows from operations, we believe we are in a better position than many other companies of our size.